 Airway epithelial cells secrete a broad array of antimicrobial molecules.6,7 Iron is essential for survival of many microbes.8 Iron is sequestered in cells or firmly complexed to transport proteins.
 Microbes compete for this iron with their own transport proteins, known as siderophores.
 Lactoferrin, transferrin, and lipocalin-2 are host-derived molecules that effectively complex free iron in mucosal secretions, suppressing bacterial growth by limiting iron required for bacterial replication.9

 Lysozyme is secreted in abundant quantities in human airways (10–20 mg per day).
-This enzyme catalyzes the hydrolysis of peptidoglycan constituents of the cell walls of most bacteria and ...
+This enzyme catalyzes the hydrolysis of peptidoglycan constituents of the ...